 It can be scary, but once you figure out that you can connect with people despite differences, and you can navigate foreign environments, you become a smarter, more competent individual.
 Embrace the discomfort.
 Search for it, because it is helping you grow.

-Greenheart Travel volunteer, Danny Scott, with host family in Costa Rica.
+Greenheart Travel participant, Danny Scott, with host family in Costa Rica.

 2. Traveling Builds Confidence